 There are many reasons to use reverse engineering of physical objects.
 For example, the reverse engineering process can be used if the original design is not supported by adequate documentation or if the original CAD model is not appropriate to support modifications and/or standard production methods.
 In some cases, the original manufacturer no longer exists nor manufactures a product but there still may be a need for that product.
-In other cases, with CAD software becoming more affordable, reverse engineering of current market products allows engineering companies to speed up time to market and offer a reduced cost on current products.
+In other cases, with CAD software becoming more affordable, reverse engineering of current market products allows engineering companies to speed up time-to-market and offer a reduced cost on current products.

 That being said let’s look at our project for reverse engineering.

 This is a Dry Clutch for a high-end racing motorcycle.
-The need to reverse engineer this part is due to the manufacture discontinuing the production of this product, but there is still a high demand for it.
+The need to reverse engineer this part is due to the manufacturer discontinuing the production of this product, but there is still a high demand for it.

 The workflow to reverse engineer this part goes like this: